matanlurey/binary.dart/README.md

 ## Compatibility

-This package is intended to work identically and well in both the standalone Dart VM, Flutter, and web builds of Dart and Flutter (both in DDC and Dart2JS).
+This package is intended to work identically and well in:

+- The Dart VM, in both JIT and AOT modes.
+- Flutter, in both JIT and AOT modes.
+- The web, in both DDC, Dart2JS modes and compiled to WASM.

-As a result, there are no built-in ways to access integers > 32-bit provided (as web integers are limited).
+As a result, there are no built-in ways to access integers > 32-bit provided (as JS integers are limited).

 Feel free to [file an issue][] if you'd like limited support for 64 and 128-bit integers.